alextebbs/lore/README.md

 - You should be able to create a character without a login, and then associate that character with your login (no idea how to do this)
+  - Maybe any character you've created could be "claimed"?

 ### Mid